mondoohq/mondoo-operator/docs/user-manual-olm.md

 # Install Mondoo Operator with olm

-The following steps sets up the Mondoo operator using kubectl and a manifest file.
+The following steps sets up the Mondoo operator using [Operator Lifecycle Manager (OLM)].

 ## Preconditions